Resources

 preparing a witness for trial testimony

-Prepare for trial:
+Prepare for Trial:

 If your deposition is being taken in preparation for trial, it’s important to begin preparing as soon as possible.
 This may include reviewing relevant documents, preparing any additional evidence, and preparing witness testimony.